LUCIT-Systems-and-Development/lucit-licensing-python/docs/_sources/readme.md.txt

 `pip install lucit-licensing-python --upgrade`

 ### A Conda Package of the latest version with `conda` from [Anaconda](https://anaconda.org/lucit)
-The `lucit-licensing-python` package is available through our [custom Anaconda channel](https://anaconda.org/lucit) named `lucit`.
+The `lucit-licensing-python` package is available in [Conda](https://docs.conda.io/en/latest/) through our [custom Anaconda channel](https://anaconda.org/lucit) named `lucit`.
 For optimal compatibility and performance, it is recommended to source the necessary dependencies from the [`conda-forge` channel](https://anaconda.org/conda-forge).
-We have already preconfigured these settings in the environment.yml and meta.yaml files.
-This ensures that when you install our package, the dependencies are automatically fetched from the appropriate channels, streamlining your installation process and ensuring that you have the right versions of each dependency.

 #### Installation
 `conda install -c lucit lucit-licensing-python`